-This story was published on 19 September 2018.
+This story was first published on 19 September 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A new tool launched this week will help people looking for work—or a career change—to find out what skills are in demand where they live.

 Explore Australia, a new feature on the already popular Job Outlook site, allows information to be sorted by state, region or electorate.

 In addition to the skills that are in demand, it shows the largest employing jobs and how job opportunities have changed over time.

 For example, in Bendigo over the five years to August 2016 the number of domestic cleaners grew 135.7%.
 This strong growth was also seen in Newcastle, where the number of domestic cleaners grew by 140%.